vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/3_CATEGORIES_OF_ABHASAVADA.md

 CHAPTER III

-IŠVARA TATTVA.
+IśVARA TATTVA.
 This is the fourth category.
 The power of knowledge predominates in it.
 It is marked by the rise into prominence of the "this" element of the Universal Self which had but very faintly begun affecting the Self in the Sadāśiva state.
 It is but natural, that the objective element should predomi nate in it, because knowledge is nothing but an affection of the self due to internal or external causes, and the distinction of the state of volition from that of knowledge is only this that the affection of the self in the former case is very faint but in the latter it is so very clear that the element of the self which predominates in the former case is thrown into the back-ground in the latter.
 The difference between these two states of the Universal Self may be compared to those of a canvas; the former to the one in which the intended picture is faintly outlined in hardly perceptible dots; and the latter to the other in which the picture is fully drawn and the canvas is thrown so much in the back ground that ordinary people instead of calling it canvas call it picture.

 The idea of the predominance of the objective element in the experience of the Isvara state is conveyed in the Trika literature by giving the first position not to "I" as in the case of the experience of the Sadasiva state "I am this" but to "this" as "this I am".
 It is perhaps to imply the idea of predominance of the objective element that this category is called "iśvara tattva", because lordliness of a lord consists in his holding what constitutes his lordliness, to be more important than his self.